blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-233
-: "Change $batch response code from 202 Accepted to 200 OK" [component: OData Protocol] **Resolved** with no objections.
+: "Change $batch response code from 202 Accepted to 200 OK" [component: OData Protocol] is **Resolved** with no objections.

 ###11.5 OData CSDL, OData Protocol, OData URL Conventions